 In addition to writing contracts in the textual version of Marlowe, you can also use one of the following visual programming environments:

-What does a Marlowe contract look like?¶
+About a Marlowe contract

 A contract is built in Marlowe by combining a small number of building blocks to describe many different kinds of financial contracts, like making a payment, making an observation, waiting until a certain condition becomes true, and so on.
 The contract is then run on a blockchain, like Cardano, and interacts with the outside world.